CS-DS-125/125book/py4e_rst/06-strings.rst

 .. index:: looping!with strings

-The following program counts the number of times the letter “a” appears in a string:
+The following program counts the number of times the letter "a" appears in a string:

 .. code:: python